 This is the only incoming link in the upstream part of the Krishna Basin for which no feasibility report is available at present.
-The salient features of the link are listed on the NDWA web site, together with very limited anecdotal information (Dams, Rivers and People 2004).
-This proposal envisages the diversion of 242 million cubic meters (MCM) of 'surplus' waters from the Bedti Basin (in Western Ghats - flowing west into the Arabian Sea; not shown in Figure 2) to the water 'deficient' Tungabhadra subbasin in Krishna (Figure 2).
-The water will be used to irrigate approximately 60,200 ha of land and for hydropower generation.
+Salient features are listed on the NWDA web site, and some very limited anecdotal information is available (Dams, Rivers and People 2004).
+This proposal envisages the diversion of 242 million cubic meters (MCM) of "surplus" water of the Bedti Basin (in Western Ghats-flowing west into the Arabian Sea; not shown in Figure 2) to the water-"deficient"

+Tungabhadra subbasin in Krishna (Figure 2).
+The water will be used to irrigate some 60,200 hectares (ha) of land and for hydropower generation.
 Two new dams in the Bedti Basin will be constructed with a combined total (live) storage of 98 (85.5) MCM.
 The larger reservoir will be connected by a link canal to a tributary of the Varada River.

 So far, no environmental studies have been conducted around this link.
 The small tributaries involved in this project, however, may be very sensitive to flow changes.
-Also, located in the humid tropical forests (75 % of the area) and declared by the International Union for Conservation of Nature (IUCN) as a biodiversity hot spot, the basins to be affected host 1,741 species of flowering plants and 420 species of birds and other wildlife.
-This exceeds the biodiversity numbers from the whole of Kerala State, which is where the Bedti Basin is located.
-The flow will be discharged into the Varada without a receiving reservoir, which may increase channel erosion in the localized parts of the river.
-Altered flow patterns may also cause riparian zone degradation and create habitats for invasive species.
-The proposed project is expected to generate 3.6 MW of power, but it may take over 61 MW to lift the water to the Varada.
+Also, located in the tropical humid forests (75% of the area) and declared by the International Union for the Conservation of Nature and Natural Resources (IUCN) as a biodiversity hot spot, the basins to be affected host 1,741 species of flowering plants and 420 species of birds and other wildlife.
+These numbers exceed those in the whole Kerala State, where the Bedti Basin is located.
+The flow will be discharged into the Varada without a receiving reservoir, which may increase channel erosion in localized parts of the river.
+Altered flow patterns may cause riparian zone degradation and create habitats for invasive species.
+The proposed project is expected to generate 3.6 megawatts (MW) of power but it may take over 61 MW to lift the water to the Varada.

-Krishna (Almatti)-Pennar Link (Link 05)
+Krishna (Alamatti) - Pennar Link (Link 05)

 This is one of the several links effecting water transfers from the Krishna Basin to the Pennar Basin (Figures 1 and 2).
-The link starts from the existing Almatti Reservoir on the Krishna River (upstream catchment area 33,375 km2).
-This link is seen as a partial exchange for Godavari water brought into Krishna (links 2, 3 and 4 on Figure 2).
-However, since all the inward links from Godavari bring water to the downstream parts of Krishna, and since the inflow from Bedti link (if constructed) is minor, this link effectively transfers the existing 'surplus' water from the upstream reaches of an otherwise 'deficient' Krishna Basin into another 'deficient' basin in Pennar.
-The purpose of the link is to satisfy en-route irrigation needs.
-The 1980 MCM of water will be transferred through a 587 km long canal with an outfall into a tributary of Pennar.
-A new (balancing) reservoir with a total (live) storage of 83 (73) MCM is to be constructed at the recipient end in the Pennar Basin - at Kalvapalli village with an upstream catchment area of 5,616 km2.
-The need for this new reservoir may need to be better justified as there is another dam (upper Pennar) which commands the catchment area of 5,245 km2 - just upstream of the proposed new one.
+The link starts from the existing Alamatti Reservoir on the Krishna River (upstream catchment area 33,375 square kilometers [km2]).
+This link is seen as a partial exchange for the Godavari water brought into the Krishna (links 02, 03 and 04 in Figure 2).
+However, since all the inward links from the Godavari bring water to downstream parts of the Krishna, and since the inflow from the Bedti link (if constructed) is minor, this link effectively transfers the existing "surplus" water from the upstream reaches of the otherwise "deficient" Krishna Basin into another "deficient" basin, the Pennar.
+The purpose of the link is to satisfy en route irrigation needs.
+A volume of 1,980 MCM of water will be transferred through a 587-km canal with an outfall into a tributary of the Pennar.
+A new (balancing) reservoir with a total (live) storage of 83 (73) MCM is to be constructed at the receiving end of the Pennar Basin at the Kalvapalli village, with an upstream catchment area of 5,616 km2.
+The need for this new reservoir may need to be better justified as there is another dam (the upper Pennar) which commands the catchment area of 5,245 km2 - just upstream of the proposed new one.